Because your knowledge creates knowledge

 Who can participate?

-Anyone under the age of 20 who attends a school in Switzerland or Liechtenstein and is not yet enrolled at a university.
+Anyone under the age of 20 (exceptions possible) who attends a school in Switzerland or Liechtenstein and is not yet enrolled at an institution for higher education.
 As a rule, participants attend high schools or vocational schools.
-However, some Olympiads also offer competitions for younger people (robotics, mathematics, computer science).
+However, some Olympiads also offer competitions for younger people (robotics, mathematics, informatics).

 How do the Olympiads work?